 Leaders vs. Managers

 Much has been written about the difference between a “leader” and a “manager.”
 Our research and experience indicate that less than five percent of people are both good managers and good leaders.
-Therefore, the difference is important to understand because certain situations and positions require more of one than of the other.
+The difference is important to understand because certain situations and positions require more of one than of the other.
 Most people in roles of authority and influence need to demonstrate both at certain times depending on the needs of their organization, even though most people are not skilled at both.

 In his book, Stepping Stones to Success, Dr. Michael O’Connor explains, “The effective leader’s greatest contribution is to the growth of the organization, while the effective manager’s most essential contribution is to its survival and stability.
 The leader role requires a focus on strategic exploration and development, while the managerial role calls for optimizing the tactical implementation of adopted organizational strategies to make sure they succeed.”